Chasing Mavericks

 Brandon Hooper and producer Jim Meenaghan – who together wrote the story of Chasing Maverick – went directly to Frosty Hesson and Jay’s widow, Kim Moriarity, for permission to bring Jay and Frosty’s journey to the big screen.
 Other filmmakers had previously approached them, but Hooper and Meenaghan’s enthusiasm and ideas made Kim and Frosty comfortable with the idea of a film inspired by Jay’s life.

-Chasing Mavericks is the inspirational of surfing phenom Jay Moriarity (newcomer Jonny Weston).
+Chasing Mavericks is the inspirational true story of surfing phenom Jay Moriarity (newcomer Jonny Weston).
 When 15 year old Jay discovers that the mythic Mavericks surf break, one of the biggest waves on Earth, is near his Santa Cruz home, he enlists of local legend Frosty Hesson (Gerard Butler) to train him to survive it.

 Gerard Butler and newcomer Jonny Weston bring Frosty and Jay to life on the big screen.
 Butler, who following his triumphant success as a peerless warrior in “300,” has become one of today’s most versatile and in-demand actors, is, says Apted, “a movie star and the rock on which we built CHASING MAVERICKS.
 He dramatized the internal struggles that Frosty must navigate in the course of the film.
 A lot of the cast were young and were able to learn from Gerard’s experience.